modular-magician/terraform-provider-google-beta/website/docs/r/logging_metric.html.markdown

   without an ending period, for example "Request count".
 This field is optional but it is recommended to be set for any metrics associated with user-visible concepts, such as Quota.

+* `type` -
+  The metric type, including its DNS name prefix.
+The type is not URL-encoded.
+  All user-defined metric types have the DNS name `custom.googleapis.com` or `external.googleapis.com`.

 The `labels` block supports: